moodle-an-hochschulen/moodle-availability_password/README.md

 However, there might be scenarios with even higher security demands which make it necessary that a student inputs the password every time he wants to re-access the activity / resource after a login and to have Moodle forget the fact that the user has input the correct password after he has logged out or his Moodle session has expired.

 availability_password also supports this use case.
+Go to Site administration -> Plugins -> Availability restrictions -> Restriction by password and change the "Remember password entered" setting to "Until the user logs out".

+Note:
-However, at the moment, Moodle core does not support settings pages for availability conditions (see https://tracker.moodle.org/browse/MDL-49620).
+Moodle core did not support settings pages for availability conditions until 2.9.5 and 3.0.3 (see https://tracker.moodle.org/browse/MDL-49620).

-So, until Moodle core supports this feature and if you really need to limit the memory of availability_password to a user's session, you have to set the plugin's configuration directly in the DB.
+So, if your are running a legacy version of Moodle and you really need to limit the memory of availability_password to a user's session, you have to set the plugin's configuration directly in the DB.
 This can be done with this SQL command:

 INSERT INTO mdl_config_plugins ("plugin", "name", "value") VALUES ('availability_password', 'remember', 'session');